-The articles of impeachment against President Donald J. Trump have passed by the U.S. House of Representatives to submit to the Senate for a trial.
+The articles of impeachment against President Donald J. Trump have been passed by the U.S. House of Representatives to submit to the Senate for a trial.

 The resolution passed largely along party lines by 193 to 228 votes.

-Nancy Pelosi, Speaker of the U.S. House of Representatives, signed copies of the articles together with a team of Democratic lawmakers who will prosecute the case against Trump.
+Nancy Pelosi, Speaker of the U.S. House of Representatives, signed copies of the articles with a team of Democratic lawmakers who will prosecute the case against Trump.

 “Today, we will make history.
-When the managers walk down the hall, we will move across a threshold in history – sending articles of impeachment against the President of the United States for abuse of authority and obstruction of the House,” said Nancy Pelosi in a press conference before the signing of the articles.
+When the managers walk down the hall, we will move across a threshold in history – sending articles of impeachment against the President of the United States for abuse of authority and obstruction of the House,” said Nancy Pelosi in a press conference before signing the articles.

 What is Trump accused of?

 The President is alleged to have made abuse of power and obstruction of Congress.
-He persistently denies his attempt to force Ukraine’s leader during a phone call on 25 July last year to open an investigation into his would-be Democratic White House challenger Joe Biden.
+He persistently denies his attempt to force Ukraine’s leader during a phone call on 25 July last year to open an investigation into his would-be Democratic White House challenger, Joe Biden.

 The forthcoming Senate trial will be only the third of a U.S. president in history.

-Will Donald Trump be removed from the office?
+Will Donald Trump be removed from office?

-While Democrats operate the House, Mr Trump’s companion Republicans hold power in the Senate 53-47 and are all but certain to clear him.
+While Democrats operate the House, Mr Trump’s companion Republicans hold power in the Senate 53-47 and are all but sure to clear him.
 It remains to be witnessed how the case could progress in influencing the President’s campaign for re-election this November.

 Democrats expect the impeachment will carry symbolic weight.

-We are here today to cross a very significant threshold in American history,” Mrs Pelosi said on the House floor before the voting.
+“We are here today to cross a very significant threshold in American history,” Mrs Pelosi said on the House floor before the voting.

-Justin Amash of Michigan – a former Republican who left the party and became an independent – joined republicans.
+Justin Amash of Michigan – a former Republican who left the party and became an independent – joined Republicans.

 House Republican Leader Kevin McCarthy revealed that Democrats were pushing towards the removal of the U.S. President with the “weakest case.”
 He called it a “sad saga.”